ackhare/Redux-react-demo/README.md

 In second commit we have a minimal redux project with all action reducer and dispatch in single file (app.js) which is just a minimal react

+The third and fouth commit basically deal with grokenme